HOW TO DETERMINE THE ZONING OF PROPERTY

 To obtain County support, the applicant should demonstrate that the proposed rezoning is consistent with the Seminole County Comprehensive Plan and benefits the community as a whole.
 Zoning applications are decided by the Board of County Commissioners (BCC).
 Some applications may require a future land use map (FLU) amendment, which can be processed in conjunction with a rezoning request.

-Future Land Use Designations and Allowable Zoning Classifications (Page 2 of 2) (PDF) [247KB]
+Table of Future Land Use Designations and Zoning District Regulations (PDF) [154KB]

 THE REZONING PROCESS